mingzung2da/mingzung2da.github.io/_pages/about.md

 ## Research Highlights

-- Effects of Human and AI Feedback on Learner Engagement and Performance: A Scoping Study
-- _International Journal of Educational Technology in Higher Education_
+- Effects of Human and AI Feedback on Learner Engagement and Performance: A Scoping Study (under review, July 2026) _International Journal of Educational Technology in Higher Education_

-- (under review, July 2026)
--
-- Early Childhood Teachers’ Adoption and Adaptation of AI: An Interview Study
-- _Teachers and Teaching Journal_ & _American Educational Research Association (AERA) 2027_
+- Early Childhood Teachers’ Adoption and Adaptation of AI: An Interview Study (under review, July 2026) _Teachers and Teaching Journal_ & _American Educational Research Association (AERA) 2027_
-- (under review, July 2026)

 ## Education